Limited Submission Guidelines

 - Upon announcement of a Limited Submission Program, faculty interested in submitting a proposal will be required to complete an online Notice of Intent (NOI).

-- When the number of NOIs does not exceed the sponsor’s application limit, RGS will notify the internal applicants that they have received institutional approval to submit their proposals to the sponsor.
+- When the number of NOIs does not exceed the sponsor’s application limit, Office of Research will notify the internal applicants that they have received institutional approval to submit their proposals to the sponsor.

 - When the number of NOIs exceeds the sponsor’s limit, an internal selection process will be required.
 Research Development will notify faculty who submitted NOIs of the need for an internal selection, which will include the completion of a Limited Submission application for review.
 Research Development will provide the deadline for completion of the Limited Submission application in the internal competition announcement.

-- RGS will form an internal review committee of faculty members who have expertise in the program’s subject area to evaluate the Limited Submission applications and select USU’s applicant(s).
+- The Office of Research will form an internal review committee of faculty members who have expertise in the program’s subject area to evaluate the Limited Submission applications and select USU’s applicant(s).
 The criteria used for evaluating the internal applications will reflect the criteria stated in the program announcement.
 Faculty should clearly address the sponsor’s objectives and funding criteria, including how cost-share requirements will be met (if applicable).

-- RGS will evaluate the recommendations of the internal review committee and make a final decision on the proposal(s) to be green-lighted for submission to the sponsor.
+- The Office of Research will evaluate the recommendations of the internal review committee and make a final decision on the proposal(s) to be green-lighted for submission to the sponsor.

 - Research Development will notify all applicants of the results of the internal process.
 Research Development will also provide the names(s) of the approved candidate(s) to Sponsored Programs.
 Reviewers’ comments will be provided to all applicants.
 Throughout this process, the anonymity of the reviewers will be maintained.